 Feel free to use the table of contents below to jump ahead.

 There are a few considerations to make before choosing which RO system is best for your home.

-The reason you need to re-mineralize RO water is that the filters strip everything from the water.
+The reason you need to remineralize RO water is that the filters strip everything from your tap water.

-In my opinion, RO systems do almost too good of a job of filtering water since small amounts of healthy alkalizing minerals in our water is a good thing.
+In my opinion, RO systems do too thorough of a job since small amounts of healthy alkalizing minerals in our water is a good thing.

-If you have a minute, take the time to skim through my list of 25 alkaline water benefits by clicking here to see how people all over the world are healing by drinking alkaline ionized water.
+If you have a minute, take the time to skim through my list of 25 alkaline water benefits to see how people all over the world are healing by drinking alkaline ionized water.

 Drinking water that is slightly acidic from an RO system every day is not the direction you want to be going in.